Image by Adwaiz

 Tom was heavily influenced by the mead market in the US, which is growing faster than craft beer.
 There are now more than 500 craft meaderies using a massive range of way−out ingredients, flavours and styles.
 Tom explains further: "I'm just back from the US where mead is buzzing.
 In America, mead sales grew by 130% from 2012 and 2013, according to the American Mead Makers Association, largely due to the huge success of the TV series Game Of Thrones.
 Mead has come a long way from the days of monks, sorcery and enchanted castles!"

 "US mead makers are looking to the future, and not to the past, unhindered by our British monastic tradition of making it deep yellow, at high alcohol and outrageously sweet.
-The monks needed it for internal warmth and to wax the vocal chords, but central heating and a modern palate have changed all that.
+The monks needed it for internal warmth and to wax the vocal cords, but central heating and a modern palate have changed all that.
 So, five years ago, I started to make a lighter, drier style more akin to a buttery Chardonnay or a Blanc de Blancs Champagne.
 As it's a mere 5.5% ABV, we now find it in a wide diversity of London restaurants served as an alternative to wine.
 London bars are cottoning on to the versatility of modern meads as well, using the mead as a complex base for all sorts of fascinating cocktails such as with lime juice and tequila ('Meadarita'), with lemon and gin, or with rum and ginger.".

 Gosnells can even offer frozen mead granitas, using their own Fro-Go machine to "present mead in a way those monks might not really have relished", adds Tom!
 Priced at £12.50, it's available from the Gosnells website.

-A bottle of London Mead and a bottle of Vintage Mead: image by Robin Goldsmith.
+A bottle of London Mead and a bottle of Vintage Mead: image by Robin Goldsmith

 In addition to the London Mead, Gosnells have also made a dry hopped version, a barrel-aged one and seasonal meads too.
 However, Tom's latest exciting project is the release of his first ever Vintage Mead.
 Gosnells Vintage Mead 2018 is made from 100% London honey, sourced from hives in Woodberry Wetlands N16 and Lea Bridge Road E10.
 It has been specially brewed at the same strength as most wines, 12% ABV and presented in a beautiful wax-embossed 75cl bottle.
 It was fermented for approximately six weeks using lager yeast initially and then, when the ABV had reached 6-7%, wine yeast was added to increase the alcohol content and to give a different character.
 The slower fermentation allows more flavours to develop and the result is a sweeter, more complex mouth-filling mead, which Tom describes as demonstrating "the purity of the honey's urban roots."